-Configuring TotalFlow BatchBuilder to use HTTPS protocol
+Configuring TotalFlow BatchBuilder to use the HTTPS protocol

 This is the procedure for enabling HTTPS on Windows 10.
 There might be minor differences in other versions of Windows.